samcottle/notes/commandline.md

   - `/usr/share/doc`: Documentation for the binaries in `/usr/bin`.
 This is organised by package.
 - `/var`: Contains 'various' data.
 Any data that will likely change, such as databases or mail files.
 - `/var/log`: Contains log files of system activity. `/var/log/messages` is probably the most used.

-# Raspberry Pi

-## VNC
-- `vncserver`: Starts the VNC server, and provides the IP address/display number to connect to.
-- `vncserver -kill :1`: This terminates the VNC server with display number `1` (change the `1` to whatever display number was being used).